Jonathan Barr

 The Crime

-In the afternoon of November 19, 1991, 14-year-old Cateresa Matthews left her great-grandmother’s house in Dixmoor, Illinois, and was not seen again until December 8, 1991, when her body was discovered on a well-worn path running along I-57 as it passes through Dixmoor.
+In the afternoon of Nov.
+19, 1991, 14-year-old Cateresa Matthews left her great-grandmother’s house in Dixmoor, Illinois, and was not seen again until December 8, 1991, when her body was discovered on a well-worn path running along I-57 as it passes through Dixmoor.
 She had been shot in the mouth at close range with a .25 caliber pistol.
 She was also an obvious victim of sexual assault, as her body was naked from the waist down.
 A pair of white panties was found around her right ankle, and her jeans were draped across her chest.
 Seminal fluid was recovered from the vaginal and rectal swab of the victim.

 The Investigation

 Later that day, Robert Taylor signed a handwritten statement, again outside the presence of his parents or counsel, implicating himself and the other four teenagers in the crime.
-On October 31, after more than 21 hours in police custody, Shainne Sharp also signed a handwritten statement implicating himself and the other four teenagers in the crime.
+On October 31, after more than 21 hours in police custody, Mr. Sharp also signed a handwritten statement implicating himself and the other four teenagers in the crime.
 The three confessions contradicted each other on the basic facts of the case.

 In June 1994, before any of the teenagers were tried, the Illinois State Police crime lab identified a lone male DNA profile from sperm recovered from the victim’s body.
 Even though all five defendants were excluded as the source of the semen, the prosecution pushed forward rather than seeking the source of the semen recovered from the victim’s body.

-The Trial and Post-conviction
+The Trial

-In August 2009, Harden again sought DNA testing, a request later joined by Taylor and Barr.
+In August 2009, Mr. Harden again sought DNA testing, a request later joined by Mr. Taylor and Mr. Barr.
 For more than a year, the Dixmoor Police Department claimed that it was unable to locate the DNA and was threatened with contempt of court for failing to respond to a subpoena.
 Eventually, Cook County Judge Michele Simmons ordered the Dixmoor police to allow defense counsel to view the evidence storage areas and log books for themselves.
-Soon after that order, the Department informed the lawyers that they had finally located the evidence.
+Soon after that order, the department informed the lawyers that they had finally located the evidence.
 DNA testing uncovered a full male profile that was entered into the CODIS database of criminal offenders, and matched the DNA profile of a violent serial offender, Willie Randolph.
-At the time of the crime, Randolph was 33, lived in the victim’s neighborhood, and was on parole after serving a 20-year sentence for armed robbery.
+At the time of the crime, Mr. Randolph was 33, lived in the victim’s neighborhood, and was on parole after serving a 20-year sentence for armed robbery.
 He was apprehended by authorities on April 12, 2011.

 Time Served: